rogerhunter00-afk/cosy-laundry-game/README.md

 ## Interface

 - **HUD** – shows the current day, money, energy and reputation.
-- **World view** – displays the laundrette floor where machines operate.
+- **Dashboard** – shows cash, energy, reputation and order counts at a glance.
 - **Sidebar** – switch between orders, building options, upgrades and stats.
 - **Help** – keyboard shortcuts and tips are shown at the bottom left.